Clinton-Davis/chow/README.md

   - Only the user that has uploaded the recipe may edit or delete it, and this is done by:

-    - By checking to see if the logged in username is the same as the username that is added to the recipe when uploaded.
+    - Checking to see if the logged in username is the same as the username that is added to the recipe when uploaded.
     - Hiding the 'Delete' and 'Edit' button if the usernames don't match.

 - **Category Select Button:**